 Seattle University Student Center Room 160 (LeRoux)

 The Northwest Public Service Career Fairs are hosted by the Northwest Consortium Law Schools.
 These are the premier career fairs for public interest summer hiring in the Pacific Northwest.
 This is a great way for first year law students to get substantive legal experience.
 Check out the website for more information.
 Be sure to visit the site often, as we add new employers.
 Many of the organizations will be doing interviews at the fair.

 Annual Solo, Small, and Mid-Size Firm Fair/Spring OCI

-In the spring, CPD will host the Fourth Annual Solo, Small, and Mid-Sized Firm Information, Networking, and Career Fair.
+In the spring, CPD will host the Fifth Annual Solo, Small, and Mid-Sized Firm Information, Networking, and Career Fair.
 Last year, thirty-five employers participated and 1, 2, 3, and 4Ls secured jobs, found mentors, learned about specific fields of law, and connected with members of the bar in a relaxed setting.
-This year, we expect to have fifty employers attend.
+This year, we expect to have fifty employers to attend.
 During the fair, employers will meet with students to discuss their practices and how to effectively develop opportunities within the profession.
 Whether you already have a job or not, this fair is not to be missed.
 The fair provides a unique opportunity to connect with members of the bar in a casual setting and develop relationships with attorneys practicing in a diverse variety of specialties.

 Beyond the Traditional Fair

 Employers working in a variety of industries where the JD degree is highly valued will be available to share how they developed their career.
 Potential participants include people doing risk management, regulatory analysts, policy analysts, legal publishing, HR for major corporations, Federal Agents, as well as many others.
 If you are